-This sugar-free waffle recipe is easy to make and the waffles are perfect for topping with meat and gravy or in the Southern classic of fried chicken and waffles.
+This sugar-free waffle recipe is easy to make.
+The waffles are perfect for topping with meat and gravy or in the Southern classic of fried chicken and waffles.
 You can also enjoy them in the morning if you are trying to cut sugar from your diet.
-Either way, they're delicious and it takes just a few minutes to mix up the batter.
+Either way, they take just a few minutes to mix up the batter.

-- In a medium bowl, add the flour, baking powder, salt, eggs, milk, and vegetable oil.
+In a medium bowl, add flour, baking powder, salt, eggs, milk, and vegetable oil.

 Tips for Making Better Waffles

 Waffles are very easy to make, but they can be frustrating at times.
-Read through these tips before you fire up the waffle iron again and enjoy a hassle-free experience.
+Explore these tips before you fire up the waffle iron.

 - Read through the waffle maker's instructions.
 Each waffle maker is different and cooking times and tips will vary.
 Keep your instruction book in the kitchen and review it every now and then to make sure you're following all of their recommendations.